-E3 - Settlement and metering data
+E3 - Settlement and Metering Data

-Additional and new type of metering will be required to primarily measure energy volumes for planning and settlement purposes.
-There may also be an opportunity to use aggregated advanced and smart meter data for pseudo network measurements.
+Significant volumes of intermittent generation and new emerging flexibility services are requiring additional and new types of metering to primarily measure energy volumes for planning and settlement purposes.
+There may also be an opportunity to use aggregated advanced and smart meter data for pseudo network measurements as these become prolific.